Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

 \section{Part 2: Causal/Structural Misspecification}

-As described in the Introduction, prior research has highlighted a reluctance to adopt explicit causal approaches \citep{Grosz2020, Hernan2018}.
+Prior research has highlighted a reluctance to adopt explicit causal approaches \citep{Grosz2020, Hernan2018}.
 Causal techniques provide the means to answer fundamental questions that help us to develop an understanding of the world \citep{Pearl2009, vanderLaan2011}.
 To the best of our knowledge, we are not aware of a well-established theory in psychology or social science which does not incorporate at least some level of consideration for cause and effect, and, if there is one, we would question its utility in so far as it can help us understand the world.
 Models which sufficiently align with the structure of reality may facilitate causal inference, even with observational (as opposed to experimental) data \citep{Glymour2001, Pearl2009, Pearl2016, Grosz2020} and have wide ranging applications including advertisement \citep{Bottou2013}, policy making \citep{Kreif2019}, the evaluation of evidence within legal frameworks \citep{Pearl2009, Siegerink2017}, and the development of medical treatments \citep{Petersen2017, vanderLaan2011}.
 There are a number of challenges associated with adopting a causal approach.

-Misspecification represents one of the principal challenges associated with causal inference, and arises when the true causal structure and/or the functional form of the relationships between variables in the data generating process are not sufficiently reflected in a causal model.
-Misspecification results in biased effect size estimates which are not meaningfully interpretable.
-In this Part, we primarily focus on misspecification stemming from problems associated with structure and to do so, we consider misspecfication in restricted linear settings.
+Structural misspecification represents one of the principal challenges associated with causal inference, and arises when the true causal structure and/or the functional form of the relationships between variables in the data generating process are not sufficiently reflected in a causal model.
+Structural misspecification results in biased effect size estimates which are not meaningfully interpretable.
+In this Part, we consider structural misspecfication in a restricted linear setting for purposes of demonstration.
 As we will show, even in this restricted setting, it is extremely important that the model sufficiently accounts for the true structure of the data in order that the resulting model is interpretable.
-This section is not intended as a technical guide to undertaking causal inference in general (for more information on causal inference see e.g., \citealt{Pearl2009, Petersen2017, Pearl2016, Glymour2001, Angrist2001, Rubin2005, Gelman2007}).
+This section is not intended as a technical guide to undertaking causal inference in general, but we nonetheless provide basic technical examples where relevant (for more information on causal inference see \textit{e.g.}, \cite{Pearl2009, Petersen2017, Pearl2016, Glymour2001, Angrist2001, Rubin2005, Gelman2007, Imbens2015}).